 - Support for everyone in the dance room.
 Applauding good effort for your dance friends/team when they accomplish a goal or gain in their dance technique

 - A winning combination is 50/50.
 That means 50% teacher/choreographer and 50% dancer.
 We can train and give the movements and the dancer has to work hard, take it in, and create from that to present their talents.
 Never forget where you came from and who helped you get there.
-I put my heart in to each student and teach them with support, as do all my teachers at the studio, and that is an honor that should be recognized by the student.
+All of our teachers put our whole hearts into each student and teach them with support.

-- It is important that dancers from this studio are respectful: 1) to their teachers, 2) to each other, 3) to the dance form they are learning, i.e. ballet, jazz, tap, hip hop or lyrical honoring each dance form and the history of each and the famous role models for each, 4) to the studio and the space that is provided for learning.
+- It is important that dancers from this studio are respectful: 1) to their teachers, 2) to each other, 3) to the dance form they are learning, i.e. ballet, jazz, tap, hip hop or contemporary - honoring each dance form and the history of each and all of the famous role models, 4) to the studio and the space that is provided for learning.